Bentley Bentayga: V6 PHEV

-Engines

 2020 facelift

 The facelifted model was released in June 2020.
 Changes include new 3D elliptical tail-lights with animated LEDs, similar to those on the third-generation Continental GT, and a rear number plate repositioned onto the bumper to allow for ‘Bentley’ to be spelled out across the tailgate.
 The rear spoiler was enlarged.
 New side vents, a new 22 in wheel design, and two paint colours were added.
 New oval-shaped split tailpipes, heated wipers with 22 washer jets in each arm, and an optional Blackline variant with blacked-out chrome complete the external alterations.

-Changes were in the cabin, such as in the rear, where new seat frames in combination with extra reclining allow a 100 mm increase in knee space.
+Changes were made in the cabin, such as in the rear, where new seat frames in combination with extra reclining allow a 100 mm increase in knee space.
 There are ventilated rear seats and the car can be had with four, five, or seven seats.
 Rear passengers also receive an updated 5.0-in removable touchscreen tablet to control entertainment and comfort functions.

 The infotainment has a new system with a higher resolution 10.9-in touchscreen.
 Included are Apple CarPlay and Android Auto as well as USB-C ports, air ionisers, wireless smartphone charging, and an embedded SIM card for data services.
 The traditional instrument dials have been replaced with a digital display (like in newer Bentleys) and the head-up display shows much more data.
 The audio system is a 790W, 12-speaker stereo with an optional Naim system that has 1780W and 20 speakers.

-The optional W12 engine is no longer available for the 2020 model.
-The base model features a 4.0 L twin-turbocharged V8 engine generating 542 hp.
+The base model features a 4.0-litre twin-turbocharged V8 engine generating 542 hp.
 Optional is the V6 plug-in hybrid which will come to the market by late 2020.
-A new Bentayga Speed was introduced in August 2020.
-It shares the same 6.0 L Twin-turbocharged W12 engine with the older Bentayga Speed which generates 626 hp.
+An updated Bentayga Speed was introduced in August 2020.
+It shares the same 6.0-litre twin-turbocharged W12 engine with the older Bentayga Speed which generates 626 hp.

+Variants

-2022 Bentley Bentayga S
+Bentayga S

-In 2022, Bentley has announced details of the new Bentayga S, providing sportier agility.
+In May 2021, Bentley released the Bentayga S, which is at the fourth model of the line-up, joining the plug-in hybrid, the standard V8, and the W12-powered Speed.
+According to Bentley, the S variant has a more "aggressively styled" design.
+The Bentayga S is equipped with a different 22-inch wheels, a larger rear spoiler, black lower-body panels, tinted light clusters, and black oval sports exhaust.

+The interior features Alcantara leather on seats, gear selector, steering wheel, headlining, and other trim elements.
+The chassis promises "an even more engaging drive," with 15% firmer dampers, recalibrated torque vectoring system, and Bentley's Dynamic Ride system as standard.
+The Bentayga S is powered by a 542 hp 4.0-litre twin-turbocharged petrol V8 engine.